 Vessel suppression enables improved nodule detection, but its benefit continues throughout the processing chain.
 Suppressing vessels and surrounding structures allows for highly precise segmentation of nodules; which, provides an accurate assessment of size, volume, and other general nodule characteristics.

 Vessel suppression aids the radiologist in interpretation through the removal of vascular structure within ground glass nodules, critical to the assessment of density and tissue composition.
 This allows a radiologist – or analysis software – to rapidly determine the relative amount of solid tissue, which is a critical aspect for clinical decision making.
 The figure above shows a zoomed-in chip of a ground glass nodule with and without vessel suppression.

 RELIABLE DEEP COMPUTATION USING MACHINE LEARNING

-High reliability and significant performance are achieved by utilizing substantial amounts of processing; even so, the ClearRead CT system can run on commodity hardware, without the need for special computer cards (GPUs) or large memory systems.
+Achieving high reliability and significant performance usually uses substantial amounts of processing.
+ClearRead CT system can run on commodity hardware, without the need for special computer cards (GPUs) or large memory systems.

 WHAT IT MEANS

-In much the same way computer chess programs do not play chess like people, computer vision systems that read medical images will not read like a radiologist.
-Clinicians utilize a lot of abstract knowledge in the form of anatomy and physiology when performing medical interpretation tasks, but use of such knowledge is something that remains elusive for computers.
-Tools such as ClearRead CT aim to aid in the more arduous tasks of medical interpretation, including systematic, thorough investigation of each voxel so that radiologists can focus on actual clinical decision making and improving their patient’s lives.
+Similar to computer chess programs do not play chess like people; computer vision systems that read medical images will not read like a radiologist.
+Clinicians utilize a lot of abstract knowledge in the form of anatomy and physiology when performing medical interpretation tasks, but the use of such knowledge is something that remains elusive for computers.
+Tools such as ClearRead CT aim to aid in the more arduous medical interpretation tasks, including a systematic, thorough investigation of each voxel so that radiologists can focus on actual clinical decision making and improving patients’ lives.